Scalable Deep Learning: From Theory to Practice

 Part II - Scalable Deep Learning: deep reinforcement learning

 Up to now, everything is discussed in the context of supervised and unsupervised learning.
 Further on, we introduce deep reinforcement learning and we pave the ground for scalable deep reinforcement learning.
-We describe some very recent progresses in the field of deep reinforcement learning that could be used to foster the performances of reinforcement learning agents when confronted with delayed reinforcement signals and environments that can exhibit sudden changes in their dynamics, as it is often the case with energy systems.
+We describe some very recent progresses in the field of deep reinforcement learning that could be used to foster the performances of reinforcement learning agents when confronted with environments that can exhibit sudden changes in their dynamics, as it is often the case with energy systems.

 Applications - SDL agents in smart grids.
 The last part of the tutorial focuses on practical applications.
 Distributed generation, demand response, distributed storage, and electric vehicles are bringing new challenges to the power and energy sector.
 The tutorial addresses the current and envisioned solutions for the management of these distributed energy resources in the context of smart grids.
 Artificial intelligence based approaches bring important new possibilities enabling efficient individual and aggregated energy management.
 Such approaches can provide different players aiming to accomplish individual and common goals in the frame of a market-driven environment with advanced decision-support and automated solutions.
-Through the end, we will argue that the reinforcement learning paradigm can be very powerful to solve many decision-making problems in the energy sector, as for example investment problems, the design of bidding strategies for playing with the intraday electricity market or problems related to the control of microgrids.
-The last presentation defines the resource allocation problems as a sequential stochastic decision-making process, that considers scalable and efficient deep reinforcement learning agents.
+Through the end, we will argue that reinforcement learning paradigm can be very powerful to solve many decision-making problems in the energy sector, as for example investment problems, the design of bidding strategies for playing with the intraday electricity market or problems related to the control of microgrids.
+The last presentation define the resource allocation problems as a sequential stochastic decision-making process, that considers scalable and efficient deep reinforcement learning agents.
 We investigate how multiple learning agents interact and influence each other in the smart grid context, what kind of global system dynamics arise, and how desired electrical behaviour can be obtained by modifying the learning algorithms used.
 The settings considered, range from one-to-one interactions (e.g. games) to small groups (e.g. multi-agent coordination) and large communities (e.g. interactions in social networks).

 After the tutorial, the participants shall have: a basic understanding of scalable deep neural networks for intelligent agents learning, of agents in the smart grid context; basic hands-on experience to use these concepts in various practical applications; and some good thoughts for future research directions.